How to Get the Best Internet for Gaming

 Instead, you’ll have a moment of frozen or glitchy video and audio.

 In short, packet loss is the enemy of Discord voice chats everywhere.
 Any packet loss over 2% can cause enormous problems for call quality.
+As with latency and jitter, you can reduce packet loss issues by upgrading your router or using an Ethernet cable to connect to the internet.

 Internet for gaming FAQ